Cutting Costs

 The Human Cost of Policy Decisions

 What happens when a government abandons its duty to protect the public’s health?
-Cutting Costs / Cutting Lives takes viewers inside the human cost of the recent administration’s devastating reductions to the U.S. Department of Health and Human Services.
+Cutting Costs / Cutting Lives is an ongoing interview series taking viewers inside the human cost of the recent administration’s devastating reductions to the U.S. Department of Health and Human Services.

-In this urgent new documentary, we shine a light on the lives disrupted, and in many cases, endangered, by the deliberate dismantling of public health protections.
-Through powerful, first-person interviews, we hear from patients, caregivers, whistleblowers, and former public servants who reveal what was lost when science was sidelined and safety net systems were stripped bare.
+In each interview, we shine a light on the lives disrupted, and in many cases endangered, by the deliberate dismantling of public health protections.
+Through powerful, first-person conversations, we hear from patients, caregivers, experts in their field, and former public servants who reveal what was lost when science was sidelined and safety net systems were stripped bare.

-This is not just a story of policy failure, it’s a story of survival, resistance, and the urgent need to rebuild.
-Cutting Costs / Cutting Lives is a call to accountability and a tribute to those left behind by a system in retreat.
+This is not just a series about policy failure.
+It is a series about survival, resistance, and the urgent need to rebuild.
+Cutting Costs / Cutting Lives is an ongoing call to accountability and a tribute to those left behind by a system in retreat.

 Jesse Gilpatrick

+New interviews are coming, and these stories demand to be heard.
 We are still collecting powerful first-person accounts that reveal what happens when cost-cutting replaces care, and when policy decisions have real human consequences.
-Whether you’re a patient, caregiver, healthcare worker, public servant, or advocate — your story matters.
+Whether you are a patient, caregiver, healthcare worker, public servant, or advocate, your story matters.
 These interviews will be featured across our digital platforms to amplify truth, promote accountability, and inform the broader conversation on public health ethics and equity.

 If your life or work has been impacted by government failures in health protection, we want to hear from you.
 Please reach out to us at info@wailofatale.org, or any of our social media contacts here.